-Russell Brand denies ‘very serious allegations’ related to ‘promiscuous’ past
+Russell Brand denies ‘very serious criminal allegations’ regarding ‘promiscuous’ past

-Russell Brand posts video denying ‘serious criminal allegations’ related to his ‘promiscuous’ past
+Russell Brand denies ‘serious criminal allegations’ related to his ‘promiscuous’ past in video

 Comedian and actor ‘absolutely refutes’ unspecified allegations, and suggests two ‘mainstream media outlets’ are making a ‘coordinated’ attack against him